 - Is there a bar and restaurant onsite?
 What are the hours?

-- Do you have facilities to host pre- or post-wedding events onsite?
+- Do you have facilities for hosting pre- or post-wedding events onsite?

 Options & Amenities

 Room types: Make sure to arrange for a variety of room types to suit your guests—families and friends sharing rooms will likely want doubles and couples will likely opt for king or queen rooms.
 Take a look at your guest list and split the block accordingly.